MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/using-wpp-recorder.md

  - **WppRecorderLogCreate** to create more than one log buffer
  - **WppRecorderLogDelete** before calling **WPP_CLEANUP**.
  - **WppRecorderLogSetIdentifier** to set a string identifier for a given recorder log (optional)
- - **WppRecorderConfigure** to disable the default log
+ - **WppRecorderConfigure** to disable the default log (optional)

 The driver also needs to define a new trace macro that takes the log handle as the first parameter.
-For an example, see the [Toaster Sample Driver](https://github.com/microsoft/Windows-driver-samples/tree/master/general/toaster/toastDrv).
+For an example, see the [Toaster Sample Driver](https://github.com/microsoft/Windows-driver-samples/tree/master/general/toaster/toastDrv/kmdf/func/featured/trace.h).

 ## How to view trace messages in the debugger